1. We will prioritise a “whole child” approach by placing value on all aspects of the child’s well being:

 - Te Taha Whanau (social)

-2. We will intentionally pursue the development of deep learning opportunities for children by focusing on:
+3. We will intentionally pursue the development of deep learning opportunities by focusing on:

-- Learning Environments - fostering 24/7 interactions in trusting environments where students take responsibility for the learning
+- Learning Environments - Fostering 24/7 interactions in trusting environments where students take responsibility for learning.

-- Leveraging Digital - accelerating access to knowledge beyond the classroom and cultivating student driven learning through use of powerful digital tools.
+- Leveraging Digital - Accelerating access to knowledge beyond the classroom and cultivating student-driven learning through the use of powerful digital tools.

 4. We will use these “drivers” to enable and support powerful teaching and learning:

 - Collaborative Teacher Efficacy - Building teacher efficacy in collaborative ways of working.

 - Culturally Responsive Pedagogy - Recognising, honouring and building wide cultural acceptance and appreciation.

 - Powerful Learning Connections - Strengthening learning connections with parents, families, whānau, ākonga and teachers.

 - Powerful Community Connections - Developing a local curriculum utilising the context provided by the local community, and economic opportunities.

 We see our school as a learning community.
 Our approach will be school wide whilst providing and enabling high levels of autonomy for staff to build on the interests and needs of their children.
 Our school is focussed on building the collaborative capability of both staff and students.
 Teams are constructed around year-level groups to allow higher levels of support and interaction.
 Our school has opened the equivalent of 16 classrooms in a modern learning environment where children enjoy interactions and the support of more than one teacher.
 Our goal is powerful learning programmes assisted by empowered teaching staff and outworked through real life learning contexts.